bbbtttiii/parallelogram-frontend/README.md

 # Parallelogram
 A collection of curated, multi-disciplinary articles from topics such as nature, psychology, philosophy, and more.
+Built with a React/Redux frontend and Rails API backend.

 ## Getting Started